sturdy-barnacle/wp-simply-show-last-edit-date/sturdy-barnacle-last-edit/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 1.0.2 =
+This update adds PHP version checking, improves security and code quality, updates minimum requirements to WordPress 5.2 and PHP 7.4, and adds proper uninstall cleanup.

 = 1.0.1 =
 This update adds new configuration options, improves security, and ensures compatibility with WordPress 6.7.